-Join one of our groups for an action-packed 7 week tour combining adventure travel with volunteering on Australia’s famed East Coast.
-Your journey begins in the awesome city of Sydney before heading north to Brisbane via the legendary Byron Bay.
-You’ll spend 2 weeks volunteering on an environmental conservation project - a great way to give back to this amazing country - before continuing north into Queensland.
+Join us for an action-packed 6-week group tour combining adventure travel with volunteering on Australia’s famed East Coast.
+Your journey begins in the awesome city of Sydney and ends in Cairns, where you’ll spend 2 weeks volunteering on an environmental conservation project - a great way to give back to this amazing country!

 Sailing on the Whitsunday Islands, 4 x 4 jeep rides on Fraser Island and snorkelling the Great Barrier Reef are just some of the highlights.
 Your epic adventure ends with a trip to Cape Tribulation, a stunning paradise where the reef meets the rainforest!